-- In Fate/stay night, the prologue chapter is told through the point of view of Tohsake Rin, instead of the protagonist Emiya Shirou.
+- In Fate/stay night, the prologue chapter is told through the point of view of Tohsaka Rin, instead of the protagonist Emiya Shirou.
 In the actual first chapter you see some of the events that took place in the prologue chapter from Shirou's point of view.

-- In Spare Keys For Strange Doors, the first story is told from the point of view of a woman who finds the two main characters to tell them about her friend's problematic use of magic, and the second from a ghost's.
+- In Spare Keys for Strange Doors, the first story is told from the point of view of a woman who finds the two main characters to tell them about her friend's problematic use of magic, and the second from a ghost's.

-- The prequel to Marla introduces Carmickle and Hink, two funny animal friends who bumble their way through a series of comic mis-adventures.
+- The prequel to Marla introduces Carmickle and Hink, two Funny Animal friends who bumble their way through a series of comic mis-adventures.
 They are unceremoniously killed off in the first pages of the prologue, at which point the real story begins.